Zenika/feedzback/README.md

     `API_KEY`= your mailgun Api
     `DOMAIN`= your mailgun domain
-    `URL_CLIENT_FORM` your url client form to set into email template
+    `URL_CLIENT_FORM` your url client form to set into email template `DatastoreApi` yout endpoint datastore in order to simulate it in local
  ### Run Server
    npm start
  ### Test Server